 “You’ll see,” mom said.
 The car stopped, and I realized we were at the hospital already.
 We opened the doors and walked in as I took in the gigantic architectural masterpiece that had become the Luetkemeyer Hospital.

 The nurse at the front desk was nice.
 She used big words like I did and emanated a friendly aura I was almost certain I could tangibly feel.
 She jotted down my information and read through the procedure contract with me, pointing out the nooks and crannies in the lawyer jargon so I knew exactly what I was getting myself into.

 It seemed the main goal of the operation was to cut back on warrish activity, but even a ten year old like myself knew better than that by just talking with friends.
 The news reported vague “good” news on all war fronts, but there was still a war.
 Nobody else seemed to realize it.
 Except my classmates, but they didn’t seem to care.

 My mom waited in the lobby as the nurse brought me back to the operating room and prepared my table.
 It was cold and lacked the cushioning I was used to in my annual checkups: just a plastic, white table.
-I guess it’s more sterile that way; no tissue paper to keep replacing or extra cleanup.
+I guess it’s more sterile that way; no tissue paper to keep replacing.

 The doctor was nice as well.
 He reassured me again that I’d still be me afterwards, and the fact that he seemed so intellectual was indeed reassuring to my own intellect’s worries.
 He explained the operation to me, but without a neurological background it flew over my head.
-From what I could tell, though, the gist was that he was removing bits and pieces from around my brain with lasers, to limit any potentially unlawful capabilities: curse words and other bad linguistics, anger and other hurtful emotion, and portions of critical thinking skills.
+From what I could tell, though, the gist was that he was removing bits and pieces from around my brain with lasers to limit any potentially unlawful capabilities: curse words and other inciteful linguistics, anger and other hurtful emotion, and some portion of critical thinking skills.